-California SB 868: What the Plug and Play Solar Act Would Mean for Renters
+California SB 868: Passes Assembly Utilities Committee — What the Plug and Play Solar Act Means for Renters

-It is crucial to clarify a common misunderstanding: California Assembly Bill 2316 was a community solar bill, not related to plug-in solar systems.
-Any information suggesting AB-2316 enabled plug-in solar for renters is incorrect.
-The correct legislation currently under consideration for plug-in solar is Senate Bill 868, which is PENDING and has NOT yet been enacted into law.
-As of March 2026, SB 868 passed the Senate Energy Committee 12-0, a promising step, but it still requires further legislative approval to become law.
+California Assembly Bill 2316 was a community solar bill, not related to plug-in solar systems.
+The correct legislation for plug-in solar is Senate Bill 868, which has now passed the full Senate and is in the Assembly.

-Understanding California SB 868: The Plug and Play Solar Act
+What SB 868 Does: The Plug and Play Solar Act

 Impact on Renters